soveetnayak/HowToTrainYourDeepMOT/README.md

 * Naimeesh Tiwari
 * Soveet Nayak

+The main source for the implementation is https://arxiv.org/pdf/1906.06618.pdf

 ### The repository contains all files and codes required for the understanding and implmentation of the paper How to train your Deep Multi-Object Tracker.